nikpl7777/drafter-highlevel-tech-overiview/README.md

 # DRAFTER High-level technical overview

-> note: I will omit authentification, authorization, and caching in this doc.
-> I will also assume, that so far we are not going to make multi-language contracts to simplify the initial architectural plan.

 ## Technologies

 For **Backend**, I suggest using NodeJS, because:

-1. It works well with JSON
+1. It works very well with JSON
 2. All codebase will be in the same language
 3. Has good integration with Mongo